 KVMSR is based on a MapReduce-like programming interface and extended with a modular interface for customizing computation binding on a parallel machine.
 The former provides KVMSR with programmability and generality demonstrated in cloud MapReduce and functional languages, whereas the latter enables flexible performance tuning of data-dependent irregular programs on large-scale parallel machines.
 As a result, KVMSR enables a wide range of programs running on a fine-grained machine with minimal programming effort.

-In the next Chapter, we conduct a detailed evaluation of KVMSR's scalability and programmability on the UpDown machine.
+In the next Chapter, we conduct a detailed evaluation of KVMSR's scalability and programmability on a massively-paralleled fine-grained machine.

-EVALUATION
+CHAPTER 5 EVALUATION